Risk Factors Dashboard

 Our performance requires a variety of raw materials, supplier-provided parts, components, sub-systems and contract manufacturing services, and we rely on U.S. and non-U.S. suppliers (including third-party manufacturing suppliers, subcontractors and service providers) and commodity markets for these materials and services.
 In some instances, we depend upon a single source of supply, manufacturing, services support or assembly, or participate in commodity markets that may be subject to allocations of limited supplies by suppliers.
 In addition, our defense businesses are subject to specific procurement requirements that limit the types of materials they use.
 Our defense businesses also must require suppliers to comply with various DoD requirements, including cybersecurity requirements, any of which requirements may further limit the suppliers and subcontractors they may utilize.
 Identifying and qualifying second- or third- source suppliers can be difficult, time-consuming and may result in increased costs.
 Additionally, an open conflict or war across any region, including, but not limited to, the conflicts in Ukraine and Israel, could affect our ability to obtain raw materials.

 In addition, global supply chain and labor markets are continuing to experience high levels of disruption, causing significant materials and parts shortages, as well as delivery delays, labor shortages, distribution issues, energy cost increases and price increases.
 Current geopolitical conditions, including sanctions and other trade restrictive activities and strained intercountry relations, are contributing to these issues.
 Certain of our suppliers and subcontractors have been unable to hire and retain sufficient qualified personnel for their performance.
 We and our suppliers and subcontractors have also experienced difficulties in procuring necessary raw materials and components, including microelectronics.
 All of the above have contributed to price increases.
 These issues have led to significant supplier and subcontractor performance failures and delays.
 As a result of these various problems, we have had difficulties receiving necessary materials, components, other supplies and third-party services timely or at all, which have negatively impacted production flow in our factories, hindered our ability to perform on our commitments to customers and negatively affected our results of operations, financial condition and liquidity.
-Because some of these projects involve new technologies and applications, and can last for more than a year, unforeseen events such as technological difficulties, fluctuations in the price of raw materials, problems with subcontractors, and cost overruns can result in the contractual price becoming less favorable or even unprofitable to the Company over time.
 Our supply costs have increased due to the above factors.
 Continuing high inflation has exacerbated these increases and increased our operating costs.

 Additionally, an open conflict or war across any region, including, but not limited to, the conflicts in Ukraine and Israel, could affect our ability to obtain raw materials.

-Our subcontractors and third-party suppliers may fail to produce high quality work, which may result in a failure of our products or services and a violation of applicable law.
+Our subcontractors and third-party suppliers may fail to deliver high quality materials, products or services, which may result in a failure of our products or services and a violation of applicable law.

 Similarly, as we continue to acquire new product lines and expand the scope of our business, we require an increasing level of support from subcontractors.
 We are liable for the work of our subcontractors under each applicable agreement pursuant to which subcontractors assist.
 If our subcontractors violate the provisions of any applicable contract, or violate applicable laws or regulations, our relationship with such customer will be negatively impacted, and could result in a customer terminating our contract for default.
 A termination for default could expose us to liability, including liability for the costs of re-procurement, damage our reputation and impair our ability to compete for future contracts.